star-ailab/star-ailab.github.io/_pages/home.md

   <a href="https://mohammadrezaebrahimi.github.io"> <img src="{{ site.url }}{{ site.baseurl }}/images/teampic/rebrahimi.jpg" class="img-responsive" width="25%" style="float: left" /></a>
   <h4>&nbsp;&nbsp; <a href="https://mohammadrezaebrahimi.github.io"> Mohammadreza (Reza) Ebrahimi </a></h4>
   <i>&nbsp;&nbsp; ebrahimim@usf.edu</i>
-  <p> &nbsp;&nbsp; I am an assistant professor and the director of Star-AI Lab at School of Information Systems <br>
-  and Management (SISM) at the University of South Florida.
-I received my PhD in Information Systems from the <br> University of Arizona, where I was a research assistant at the Artifiical Intelligence (AI) Lab conducted by <br>
-  Regents’ Professor Hsinchun Chen.
-In 2016, I received my Master's in Computer Science from Concordia University <br> in Montreal, Canada.
+  <p> &nbsp;&nbsp; I am an assistant professor and the director of Star-AI Lab at School of Information Systems and Management (SISM) at the University of South Florida.
+I received my PhD in Information Systems from the University of Arizona, where I was a research assistant at the Artifiical Intelligence (AI) Lab conducted by Regents’ Professor Hsinchun Chen.
+In 2016, I received my Master's in Computer Science from Concordia University in Montreal, Canada.
 My Ph.D.
-Thesis targets two interconnected research areas: Security of AI and AI for Security.<br>
+Thesis targets two interconnected research areas: Security of AI and AI for Security.
 My Master's thesis leveraged crime data mining to enhance juveniles' safety in cyberspace.</p>

 </div>